Local flounder sandwich

 What: South Florida’s farm-to-table scene has improved immensely in the past five years, when chefs began to pay more attention to the bounty of local ingredients that the region has to offer.
 Here we’d like to draw attention to some Miami restaurants that are especially local-minded, starting with one that’s proudly bringing Southern food back to South Florida.

-Order: Pictured is our favorite dish of the many we sampled here: a fried green tomato BLT, built with local tomatoes, tomato jam, local pork belly, greens, and housemade pimento cheese ($12).
+Order: Pictured is our favorite dish of the many we sampled here: a fried green tomato BLT, built with local tomatoes, tomato jam, local pork belly, greens, and housemade pimento cheese ($14).
 Every bite, a winning combination of crispy, creamy, meaty, and zingy, elicited a wow from our group.
-One of the restaurant’s “small shares,” it’s an ideal starter alongside the short-rib meat loaf and salad of local heirloom tomatoes, watermelon, and seared farm cheese.
-Your “big shares” should definitely include the perfectly cooked free-range fried chicken and waffles; the slow-braised cochon, a mess of tender pork, crispy pigs’ ears, and grits; and the Florida shrimp and (SC) grits, served with Virginia ham.
-Local collard greens on the side are an absolute requirement.
+One of the restaurant’s “small shares,” it’s an ideal starter; at the time of our visit, we also loved the short-rib meat loaf and salad of local heirloom tomatoes, watermelon, and seared farm cheese.
+Favorite “big shares” included the perfectly cooked free-range fried chicken and waffles, the slow-braised cochon, and the Florida shrimp and (SC) grits, served with Virginia ham.
+Local collard greens on the side were absolutely perfect.
+Please note the menu changes frequently here, so these particular dishes may not be available during your visit—but trust that whatever is on that day will be terrific.
 To drink?
 It’s gotta be bourbon—or at least a fresh sweet tea.

 Alternatively: Widely credited with kick-starting the locavore trend in Miami when it opened in 2007, Michael’s Genuine Food & Drink (130 Northeast 40th St., map) maintains its strong commitment to local ingredients on its seasonal, daily-changing menu.
 Decidedly more chichi is Edge Steak & Bar (1435 Brickell Ave., map), located inside the Four Seasons Hotel and making a good effort to source local meat, seafood, and produce, including herbs and peppers from its own poolside garden.